Caiko/rick-and-morty-characters/README.md

 ## 📚 Overview

 **Rick & Morty Characters** is a **React-based web application** that lets users **search, browse, and expand character profiles** from the [Rick and Morty API](https://rickandmortyapi.com).
 This app delivers a table view of characters, expandable rows for deeper insights, and pagination.
-If you are a fan you can easily dive into details like **origin, species, and episode appearances** — all wrapped in a responsive and scrollable UI.
+If you are a fan you can easily dive into details like **origin, species, and episode appearances**.

 ---